 Children are naturally caring and helpful, but they don’t always know how to show it.
-They need to be taught the value of helping others in many different situations in order for them to develop a sense of community and compassion.
+They need to be taught the value of helping others in many different situations for them to develop a sense of community and compassion.
 This is an important part of the socialization process and helps develop a child’s sense of responsibility.

 5. Helping with household work

-It’s a good idea to include your children in helping you around the house and yard.
+It’s a clever idea to include your children in helping you around the house and yard.
 This is an excellent way for them to learn how to help others, as well as practice their social skills.

 This will help them to develop a sense of independence, but it also gives them a chance to learn about responsibility.
-They’ll also have more time to explore outside of the house, which can help them to learn about their environment and make new friends.
+They’ll also have more time to explore the outside of the house, which can help them to learn about their environment and make new friends.

 It’s important to remember that your child isn’t going to be able to do everything on their own.
 You’ll still need to help them with simple tasks, such as cutting a tomato in half, but you should allow your child to take more responsibility.